Ayushtig/Tasks/README.md

 # Tasks
-These are the various tasks related to WEB DEVELOPMENT.
+This repos will mainly contain various tasks related to web development projects.

+Please share your views regarding the same, hope you will like it.